 The goal of a chin augmentation is to enhance the contours of the chin, jawline, and neck, and thereby improve overall facial appearance.
 Chin implants are the most common type of chin augmentation.
 The placement of synthetic implants around the existing chin bone alters the underlying shape of the face, which enhances the balance of other facial features.
-Chin augmentation can provide a permanent solution for a recessed chin during an outpatient procedure without using general anesthesia.see all Chin procedures
+Chin augmentation can provide a permanent solution for a recessed chin during an outpatient procedure without using general anesthesia.find similar procedures

 - avg. recovery